lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 can be done using the `plotDist` and `boxplot` functions, that plot the protein profiles occupancy along the gradient (we also display the mean channel intensities) and a `boxplot` of the column intensities.
-In the two plots displayed below, we re-order the TMT channles to pair corresponding channels in the two replicates (rather than ordering the channels by replicate).
+In the two plots displayed on figure [fig:qcbx], we re-order the TMT channles to pair corresponding channels in the two replicates (rather than ordering the channels by replicate).

 `   `\
 `  `\